MatthieuDartiailh/bytecode/doc/peephole.rst

   - Replace unconditional jumps to RETURN_VALUE with RETURN_VALUE
   - Replace jumps to unconditional jumps with jumps to the final target
+  - Remove unconditional jumps to the following block

 For tuples, constant folding is only run if the result has 20 items or less.